Dance Again Foundation

 Performer's include stars from:-

-English National Ballet- A pas de deux from Esmeralda Musical Theatre- Featuring world champion tap dancer, Matt Hill Gavin Henson and Partner- Another chance to see his ballroom ZooNation Youth- Excerpt from 'Groove on down the Road' Richard Alston Dance Company- Piece of contemporary dance The Royal Ballet - A pas de deux Winners from Street Dance XXL- High energy performance Birmingham Royal Ballet- Comical excerpt 'Flowers of the Forest' Northern Ballet- World Premiere 'Forbidden Fruit' Ballet Black- A quartet from 'Two of a Kind' Tap Attack-Extreme Tap- With their world title winning routine Jack Widdowson- Performing his own choreography
+English National Ballet- A pas de deux from Esmeralda Musical Theatre- Featuring world champion tap dancer, Matt Hill Gavin Henson and Partner- Another chance to see his ballroom ZooNation Youth Company- Excerpt-'Groove On Down The Road' Richard Alston Dance Company- Piece of contemporary dance The Royal Ballet- A pas de deux STOMP- Visual comedy, percussion and movement Birmingham Royal Ballet- Comical excerpt 'Flowers of the Forest' Northern Ballet- World Premiere 'Forbidden Fruit' Ballet Black- A quartet from 'Two of a Kind' Tap Attack-Extreme Tap- With their world title winning routine Jack Widdowson- Performing his own choreography

 Programme still growing and subject to change